 The Regional Haze Rule, promulgated by the EPA, sets standards for visual air clarity in "Federal Class I" areas such as national parks and wilderness areas.
-In 2020, the ODEQ required our Medford and Elgin plywood mills to submit a cost/benefit analysis of emission controls that would reduce pollution at the mills associated with regional haze.
-In January 2021 both facilities received a preliminary determination from the ODEQ that additional controls would "likely" be required for the facilities' boilers.
-We are currently evaluating the preliminary determination from the ODEQ and assessing the need for additional emission controls.
+In 2020, the ODEQ required our Medford and Elgin plywood mills to submit a cost/ benefit analysis of emission controls that would reduce pollution at the mills associated with regional haze.
+In January 2021, both facilities received a preliminary determination from the ODEQ that additional controls would "likely" be required for the facilities' boilers.
+Our Medford plywood mill negotiated permit emission reductions sufficient to reduce their potential regional haze impact to below the ODEQ threshold, and therefore, will not be required to install additional controls or take other actions.
+The emission reductions are not expected to impact the facility's ability to meet production goals.
+Our Elgin plywood mill is required to conduct a study to determine what levels of emission reduction can be achieved by installation of improved boiler controls, begin install of boiler combustion improvements in July 2023, monitor emissions and propose new emission limits by December 2025, and then be fully compliant with those new emission limits by August 2026.